Kate Sherwood ('15 Anthropology)

 What recognition and/or grants did you receive for your research?

 I was awarded a CSURF Travel Award in spring of 2013 to travel from Wales, UK (where I was studying abroad), to Washington, DC to present my research at the American Academy of Forensic Science’s annual meeting.
 In Fall of 2013 I was named a UNCW Undergraduate Research Scholar.
+I also was selected to be an intern at the Smithsonian in Summer 2014!

 What are your plans after you receive your degree from UNCW?